nanvel/blog/pages/books.md

 - Top 10 Trading Setups: How to Find them, When to Trade them, How to Make Money with them by Ivaylo Ivanov
 - Charting and Technical Analysis by Fred McAllen
 - [+] The Internet of Money Volume Two by Andress M. Antonopoulus
+- Evidence-Based Technical Analysis by David Aronson

 ## In progress

-- Evidence-Based Technical Analysis by David Aronson
+- Data Science for Business by Foster Provost and Tom Fawcett
+- Dark Pools: The rise of A.I. trading machines and the looming threat to Wall Street by Scott Patterson
 - watchOS 2 App Development Essentials by Neil Smyth
 - ZeroMQ: Messaging for Many Applications by Pieter Hintjens
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli